If you are interested in a research internship around Network Science, check The projects I propose.

 • The description of the project is available there: Project

 You can work in groups of 2 or 3 students.
-You must clarify what each student has done (graes can be personnalized).
+You must clarify what each student has done (grades can be personnalized).
+You can send it to my email: remy.cazabet@univ-lyon1.fr

-• A final Exam (January 6, 60%).
+• A final Exam (60%).
 All documents allowed (no computers).
 This exam covers classes by all teachers.
-You can find the exam of the previous year there.
+You can find an exam from a previous year there.
 Note that the program was not exactly the same, but it gives an idea of the kind of questions you can have on my part.